Introduction to PostgreSQL Show Databases

 Example #3

-In PostgreSQL by default database is Postgres but different users created a number of databases and we need to only see those names start d characters.
+In PostgreSQL, by default database is Postgres, but different users created several databases, and we need only to see those names start with d characters.
 PostgreSQL provides such a facility.

 Code: